 The will of God isn’t some passive, mystical force that hits you after you ascend a mountain and meditate for 30 days.
 Ruth experienced the Lord’s best for her after she took the initiative to move—within the bounds of His moral will—and the Lord guided in His time.

-We have in Ruth an excellent example of how to discern the will of God in right/left decisions.
-It’s a simple principle: We move, and then we let God guide.
+We have in Ruth an excellent example of how to discern the will of God.
+It’s a simple principle: We move, and then we allow God guide and redirect.

 Regardless of how you feel in this moment, the Lord is working to guide you.
-Providence, which we see in hindsight, we should also take by faith today.
+Providence, which we see in hindsight, we can also take by faith today.

 Tell me what you think: What coincidences has the Lord used to guide your life?
 To leave a comment, just click here.